dyram/pr-tutorial-template/README.md

+### Pull request

-### This is a test project
+This is an example for pull request.

-Test

-I am changing this

----

-import React from 'react'

-export default name = "Hello"

----

-Https commiting is very verbose